Rabea-Alsbaihi/Incident-Response-Investigation-/README.md

-# Incident-Response-Investigation-
-This repository contains incident response and digital investigation case studies, analysis steps, tools used, and documented methodologies.
-The goal is to provide clear processes for identifying, analyzing, and remediating security incidents in real-world environments.
+This folder contains final incident response and investigation reports.

+Each report should include:
+- Incident Overview
+- Timeline of Events
+- Evidence and Logs Collected
+- Analysis and Findings
+- Root Cause
+- Remediation Steps
+- Lessons Learned

+### 📌 File Format
+- PDF